justinkinney/sshuttle/README.md

 TODO
 ====
 * sshuttle should infer the shell to launch on the remote system, probably from the rc file shebang line
-* os.system needs to be replaced with subprocess
+* os.system maybe ought to be replaced with subprocess
-* sshuttle should support a different encoding method than the current hackiness that it does